jafaryor/knowledge-base/Soft Skills/SDLC/methodologies.md

     Emphasis is on planning, time schedules, target dates, budgets and implementation of an entire system at one time.
 Tight control is maintained over the life of the project via extensive written documentation, formal reviews, and approval/signoff by the user and information technology management occurring at the end of most phases before beginning the next phase.
 Written documentation is an explicit deliverable of each phase.

     Despite its inflexibility and thoughts of being out of date, this methodology intended to get rid of unnecessary paperwork, time-consuming regular meetings, and backlogs.
 So, this is a great choice for the small projects where all the aspects of development are known beforehand and a bad solution for complicated projects since it is quite inflexible.

+    __Application__:
+    * You don’t expect changes in scope and you’re working with fixed-price contracts
+    * The project is very simple or you’ve done it many times before
+    * Requirements are very well known and fixed
+    * Customers know exactly what they want in advance
+    * You’re working with orderly and predictable projects

     __Pros:__
     * Easy to understand and functional